gasleakdetector_web_logo

 Demo application

 The demo application is intended to evaluate the performance of the GasLeakDetector C++ library.
-The application allows you to evaluate the magnification algorithm with chosen video file.
+The application allows you to evaluate the magnification algorithm with a chosen video file.
 It is a console application and can be used as an example of GasLeakDetector library usage.
 The application uses the OpenCV (version 4.5 and higher) library for capturing video, recording video, displaying video, and forming a simple user interface.
 The demo application does not require installation.
-The demo application compiled for Windows OS x64 (Windows 10 and never) as well for Linux OS (few distros, to get demo application for specific Linux distro sent us request).
-Table 6. shows list of files of demo application.
+The demo application is compiled for Windows OS x64 (Windows 10 and newer) as well as for Linux OS (several distros; to get the demo application for a specific Linux distro, send us a request).
+Table 6 shows the list of files of the demo application.

 Table 6 - List of files of demo application (example for Windows OS).